true-coach/True-Coach/README.md

 Bootstrap website
 W3 Schools

 ### Communication plan: How will your group communicate with each other?
-What is your strategy for ensuring everyone’s voices are heard, and that contributions from both loud and soft voices are listened to?
+What is your strategy for ensuring everyoneâ€™s voices are heard, and that contributions from both loud and soft voices are listened to?
 Do you have a plan for managing psychological safety?

 * Listen fully and ask each member of the team if diverse input have been solicited.
 Be open to feedbacks.
 Invite quite members to speak and contribute.
 Acknowledge all contributions in a discussion.
 Before responding paraphrase what you heard.
 Recognize all contributions, ideas and values.
 Build on the thoughts and ideas of others.

 ### Conflict plan: What will your group do when it encounters conflict?
 What will your process be to resolve it?
 Paper, Rock, Scissors.

 * Use disagreements as a catalyst for learning.
 Intervene when someone is being discounted or ignored.
 If anyone forgot to share ideas during a meeting, send a follow-up email.
 Develop a team mechanism to address disagreements.
-Keep a calm demeanor and don’t speak loudly or interrupt.
+Keep a calm demeanor and donâ€™t speak loudly or interrupt.
 Eliminate distractions and relive time pressures when possible.

 ### Work plan: How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
-In particular, make sure you know how you’ll track whether everyone is contributing equally to all parts of the application, and that each person is working on “meaty” problems.
+In particular, make sure you know how youâ€™ll track whether everyone is contributing equally to all parts of the application, and that each person is working on â€œmeatyâ€ problems.
 What project management tool will be used?

 * Due to time constraint, set goals that are attainable.
 Deploy a working application now, think about CI / CD for continuous improvements.
-Ensure everyone on the team understands how each person’s role is essential for the team.
+Ensure everyone on the team understands how each personâ€™s role is essential for the team.
 Align individual contributions and team goals

 ### Git process: What is your Git flow?
 How many people must review a PR?
 Who merges PRs?
 How often will you merge?
-How will you communicate that it’s time to merge?
+How will you communicate that itâ€™s time to merge?

 * Two lead developers might be assigned to approve pull requests.
 The pull request must make improvements and not add to any confusion.
 The pull request must be agreed upon.

-### Anything else you feel is important: expectations around work times, stand-up times(outside of the ones schedule with the instructional team), taking breaks/seeking help when you’re stuck, etc.
+### Anything else you feel is important: expectations around work times, stand-up times(outside of the ones schedule with the instructional team), taking breaks/seeking help when youâ€™re stuck, etc.
 * This is a shared document and changes can be applied as needed.